 International investments are subject to special risks not ordinarily associated with domestic investments, including currency fluctuations, economic and political change and differing accounting standards that may adversely affect portfolio securities.
 These risks may be heightened in emerging markets.
 Investments in value companies can continue to be undervalued for long periods of time and be more volatile than the stock market in general.
 Investments in growth companies can be more sensitive to the company's earnings and more volatile than the stock market in general.
 The Fund may invest a portion of its assets in derivatives.
 Derivative instruments include options, futures and options on futures.
 A small investment in derivatives could have a potentially large impact on the Fund’s performance.
 The Fund may be unable to terminate or sell a derivatives position.
 Derivative counterparties may suffer financial difficulties and may not fulfill their contractual obligations.

-PNC International Equity Fund (class I) returned 11.04% in the first quarter versus a return of 10.31% for the benchmark MSCI ACWI ex USA Index.
+PNC International Equity Fund (class I) returned 3% in the second quarter versus a return of 2.98% for the benchmark MSCI ACWI ex USA Index.

-In terms of country attribution, country allocation detracted from relative investment results, while stock selection contributed.
-Positive country allocation effects came from overweights to Argentina and Colombia, along with an underweight to Japan.
-Negative country allocation effects came from an overweight to Korea and underweights to China and Canada.
-Positive selection effects came from stock selection in the United Kingdom, Norway, and Japan.
-Negative selection effects came from stock selection in Korea, Thailand, and the United Arab Emirates.
+In terms of country attribution, the fund outperformed both on a country allocation basis and on a stock selection basis.
+Positive country allocation effects came from overweights to Argentina and Germany, along with an underweight to China.
+Negative country allocation effects came from an overweight to Korea and underweights to Australia and Switzerland.
+Positive selection effects came from stock selection in Germany, Norway, and Korea.
+Negative selection effects came from stock selection in Israel, Argentina, and South Africa.

-In terms of sector attribution, sector allocation detracted from relative investment results, while stock selection contributed.
-Positive sector allocation effects came from an overweight to Information Technology, along with underweights to Financials and Utilities.
-Negative sector allocation effects came from an overweight to Communication Services, along with underweights to Real Estate and Energy.
-Positive selection effects came from stock selection in Consumer Discretionary, Financials, and Information Technology.
-Negative selection effects came from stock selection in Utilities, Real Estate, and Communication Services.
+In terms of sector attribution, the fund outperformed both on a sector allocation basis and on a stock selection basis.
+Positive sector allocation effects came from an overweight to Consumer Discretionary, along with underweights to Energy and Real Estate.
+Negative sector allocation effects came from an overweight to Communication Services, along with underweights to Consumer Staples and Financials.
+Positive selection effects came from stock selection in Materials, Information Technology, and Industrials.
+Negative selection effects came from stock selection in Utilities, Energy, and Communication services.

-Global investors remain concerned about high relative levels of developed and developing market indebtedness, geopolitical considerations and populism, central bank policy, and the sustainability of global growth.
-We continue to search for companies within attractive regions that have robust earnings growth, high-quality balance sheets, strong management teams, and clearly defined growth strategies.
+Global investors remain concerned about high relative levels of developed and developing market indebtedness, geopolitical and trade considerations, populism, central bank policy, and the sustainability of global growth.
+We are closely monitoring inflationary pressures, currency prices, and geopolitical and policy risks.
+We continue to search for companies within attractive regions that have earnings growth potential, high-quality balance sheets, strong management teams, and clearly defined growth strategies.